factor-hmc/book/src/about/online-platform/interpreter/future.md

   seq' )` and doesn't parse any special tokens (e.g. `!` for mutability, `..` for row polymorphism).
 It only accounts for space-delimited tokens separated by a `--`.
-Furthermore, currently nothing useful is done with the stack effect--at a minimum, there should be some form of stack-checking/stack-inference used to verify word definitions.
+Furthermore, currently nothing useful is done with the stack effect—at a minimum, there should be some form of stack-checking/stack-inference used to verify word definitions.